Legends and Lore

 Some spiders want to help us; some want to destroy us.
 Do not believe those who say all spiders are the same…

-Long ago, in the shadowy void at the start of time, before the oceans cooled the land and gods made worlds from chaos, strange horrors ruled.
+Long ago, in the shadowy void at the start of time, before the oceans cooled the land and gods made worlds from chaos, strange creatures ruled.
 Some now think of them as demigods, but they were never divine.
 They are, as they always were, monsters entangled within the very fabric of the universe.

 They bear no allegiances; though they say otherwise.